new pulp

 The Ray Harm and Guy Coheleach Limited Edition Prints Prints

 We recently mentioned that we had been gifted a fine collection of Ray Harm and Guy Coheleach “limited edition” art prints which we intend to eventually sell here from the website (will be setting up a page in our shop collection).
 Currently doing a complete inventory of what we have and documenting all of that.
 Wanted to share a little taste of what we are talking about so will feature a pic or two each week until we get that shop page up and running.
-This week’s pic sample prints below!
+This week’s sample print below!